MMESGBench: Pioneering Multimodal Understanding and Complex Reasoning Benchmark for ESG Tasks: Introduction

 MMESGBench is poised to benefit diverse applications within the ESG realm, ranging from ESG document understanding and reasoning to the fine-tuning of specialized ESG models and the implementation of advanced retrieval-augmented generation (RAG) methodologies.
 To showcase the capabilities of MMESGBench, we benchmark the ESG document reasoning performance of multiple representative models, including text-only LLMs, multimodal LLMs, and RAG pipelines.
 Results show that multimodal LLMs consistently outperform text-only models, particularly on layout-sensitive and visually grounded questions.
 In addition, RAG-based methods substantially improve performance on cross-page reasoning tasks by enhancing long-range information access.
 These findings highlight the importance of multimodal integration and retrieval-aware modeling for reliable ESG document understanding.
 Thus, MMESGBench is curated as a challenging and practical testbed for future research in this domain.

-In summary, MMESGBench bridges the gap between modern multimodal AI systems and the complex reasoning demands of ESG document understanding.
-Our contributions are mainly threefold: \begin{itemize} \item We release \textbf{MMESGBench}, the first dataset for multimodal QA over real-world ESG documents, covering diverse source types, formats, and modalities. \item We propose a \textbf{quality-controlled human-AI collaborative} QA generation and verification pipeline, enabling the creation of accurate, diverse, and evidence-grounded QA pairs at scale. \item We establish a \textbf{comprehensive benchmark} with strong baseline results and actionable insights, enabling future research on multimodal document-level understanding. \end{itemize}
+Our contributions are: \begin{itemize} \item We release \textbf{MMESGBench}, the first dataset for multimodal QA over real-world ESG documents, covering diverse source types, formats, and modalities. \item We propose a \textbf{quality-controlled human-AI collaborative} pipeline, enabling the creation of accurate, diverse, and evidence-grounded QA pairs at scale. \item We establish a \textbf{comprehensive benchmark} with strong baseline results and actionable insights, enabling future research on multimodal document-level understanding. \end{itemize}